Mitrephora diversifolia: Taxonomy

 This species was first described in 1841 by Johan Baptist Spanoghe who gave it the name Unona ? diversifolia in the journal Linnaea.
 In 1858, Friedrich Anton Wilhelm Miquel transferred the species to the genus Mitrephora as M. diversifolia.
 The specific epithet (diversifolia) means "unlike-" or "different-leaved".

 Distribution and habitat

-Mitrephora diversifolia grows in vine forest from the tip of Cape York Peninsula to the McIlwraith Range and on Ambon Island in Indonesia, and possibly also in New Guinea.
+Mitrephora diversifolia is native to the Lesser Sunda Islands, Ambon Island in the Maluku Islands, Sulawesi, New Guinea, and northern Queensland.In Queensland it grows in vine forest from the tip of Cape York Peninsula to the McIlwraith Range.